pa770t/Yar-Zar-Min/README.md

 ## Other Common Github Profile Sections

-🧠 I'm currently learning vue.js & django
+🧠 I'm currently learning Vue.js & Django

 📫 How to reach me...